Relleu

 Relleu ([reˈʎew], [reˈʎew]) is a municipality in the comarca of Marina Baixa, Alicante, Valencia, Spain.

 Geography

 Relleu is set in the middle of a valley surrounded by mountains like the Cabeçó d'Or (1,209 m), the Serra de la Grana (1,095 m) and the Serra de l'Aguilar (895 m).

 The best way to access Relleu is coming from Villajoyosa/La Vila Joiosa, take the road that connects with Orxeta-Sella (CV-770).

 From Alicante, you can also access this location through the AP-7 or N-332 then take the CV-775 up from El Campello.

-Relleu borders the municipalities of Aigües, Alicante, Busot, Jijona/Xixona, Orxeta, Penàguila, Sella and Torremanzanas.
+Relleu borders the municipalities of Aigües, Alicante/Alacant, Busot, Jijona/Xixona, Orxeta, Penàguila, Sella and Torremanzanas/La Torre de les Maçanes.

 History

 Relleu has an interesting Roman past.
 It was brought into focus by Doctor Alejandro Sendra, who found, on his property, the burial stone of ‘Paccius’ that indicated Roman occupation well inside the Imperium.

 More findings from recent works in the town, although not yet closely studied, will shed more light on the past of the town, which, during the Roman period, was probably within the administration of the important nearby Roman town of Villajoyosa/La Vila Joiosa.

 The history of Relleu precedes the Romans by at least four centuries as there was an Iberian settlement within the Parish boundaries a little distance from the town on the highest point of the Penya-roja (Spanish Peñarroja).
 As detailed in the book ‘Contestina Ibérica’ by E. Llobregat.

 Unfortunately the site has been looted but there still remain half meter thick walls and a significant quantity of Iberian amphora fragments, small pieces of Iberian ceramic and over the hillside, slag from iron working.

 This material, together with other artefacts deposited in the local museum, with similar characteristics to those found in the settlement give the impression of permanent occupation more or less through the 2nd and 1st centuries BC when Romans controlled the area.

 Relleu (which means "relief" in Valencian) owes its name to the rugged terrain that makes up the municipality and is overlooked by the ruins of an 11th-century castle built by the Muslim population.
 The town consisted of 70 houses linked with Cocentaina.
 After the conquest of the region by the troops of James I of Aragon Relleu would become the property of Bernat de Sarrià depending ecclesiastically on Finestrat parish until 1535.

 In the late 16th century the property was under the Duke of Osuna and years later, the 1609 decree by Philip III expelling the Moors dramatically affected the town's population, who fled to the mountains and then, together with the Moors of Finestrat and Sella, rose up against Alicante.
 Only 15 Christian families remained.

 The town became one of the most populous in the area at the beginning of the 20th century, having 3,342 inhabitants.
 This was due to irrigation of the horta by the Amadorio River.

 The ruins of the castle are protected by the Law on Spanish Historical Heritage.